Farmington Genealogical Society

 [Located in Category: Genealogical Societies]

 Originally SeekingMichigan, Michiganology is a partnership between the Archives of Michigan and the Library of Michigan to make more than 10 million records available online, including death records, civil war records and photographs, and other records of genealogical interest.
+Images of Death Certificates are available based on the 75 year moratorium set by Michigan statute.
+Each year another year of Certificates is made available

 [Located in Category: Free Sites]